A stochastic volatility model with flexible extremal dependence structure: A Breiman-type result for regular variation on (0,infty)d

-We now want to derive a similar Breiman-type result for regular variation on $\E^d=(0,\infty)^d$.
-Because convergence \eqref{vagueconvergence} describes the behavior of random vectors exclusively on $\E^d$, we have to ensure that the preimage $\mathbf{A}^{-1}(B)$ of a set $B\subset \E^d$ is again a subset of $\E^d$.
-Moreover, as the limit measure $\nu$ in the definition \eqref{vagueconvergence} of regular variation on $\E^d$ may be infinite in a neighborhood of the boundary $\OO^d$ of $\E^d$, for our Breiman-type result we must control the distance between $\mathbf{A}^{-1}(B)$ and $\OO^d$.
+We want to derive a general Breiman-type result for regular variation on the cone $\E^d$ for random products $\mathbf{A}\mathbf{X}$.
+Because convergence (\ref{vagueconvergence}) describes the behavior of random vectors exclusively on $\E^d$, we have to ensure that the random pre-image $\mathbf{A}^{-1} (B)$ of a set $B\subset\E^d$ is again a subset of $\E^d$.
+Moreover, as the limit measure $\nu$ in (\ref{vagueconvergence}) may be infinite in a neighborhood of the boundary $\OO^d$ of $\E^d$, for our Breiman-type result we must control the distance between $\mathbf{A}^{-1} (B)$ and $\OO^d$.